Australian native plants that you can grow indoors

 Indoor care

 Keep in bright, indirect light.
-Kangaroo ferns like even moisture so an olla is a great option, as it reduces the risk of dry patches in the pot.
+Kangaroo ferns like even moisture — an olla is a great option, as it reduces the risk of dry patches in the pot.

 Difficulty: Moderate

 This fern tolerates indoor conditions better than many, but dries out fast.
-Inconsistent watering is the main challenge that shows up quickly as browning or limp fronds.
+Inconsistent watering is the main challenge and shows up quickly as browning or limp fronds.

 Staghorn fern (Platycerium bifurcatum)

-They grow attached to trees rather than in soil.
-Indoors, this means it’s comfortable with airflow around its roots, irregular watering and limited growing media.
-You can choose to mount or place in a free-draining pot.
+Staghorns grow attached to trees rather than in soil.
+Indoors, this means they are comfortable with airflow around their roots, irregular watering and limited growing media.
+They can be mounted or placed in a free-draining pot.

 Indoor care